kharyasundram/backend-developer-challenge/README.md

 # Backend Developer Challenge

-Assignment is to create a gaming bot and implement some basic commands.
-[Discord](https://discordapp.com/) Discord is a chat platform, it’s mostly used by gaming community.
-We want you to create a basic Discord bot.
+Assignment is to create a Discord bot and implement some basic commands.
+[Discord](https://discordapp.com/) is a chat platform that's mostly used by the gaming community.
 See the instructions below for the assignment.

 # Instructions